 When NorCaP launched a second call for proposals in 2014 on behalf of Norway, four projects under CDM in least developed countries were contracted under NeCF.

-NeCF has contracted a total of 22 projects that have so far delivered 6 million emission reductions.
+NeCF has contracted a total of 19 projects that delivered in total 6.76 million emission reductions.

 Nefco Norwegian Carbon Procurement Facility

-NorCaP purchases Certified Emission Reduction Units (CERs) from the second commitment period of the Kyoto Protocol (2013–2020).
-The facility is wholly funded by the Norwegian Ministry of Climate and the Environment.
+NorCaP purchased Certified Emission Reduction Units (CERs) from the second commitment period of the Kyoto Protocol (2013–2020).
+The facility was wholly funded by the Norwegian Ministry of Climate and the Environment.

 Ten projects or bundles of vulnerable projects were successfully contracted based on the first call for proposals, and the first credits acquired within one calendar year.
 In December 2014, a second joint call for proposals under NorCaP and NeCF was launched.